gwill1337/Net_logger/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/scapy)

 ## About logger
 This logger logs Network in fast_log (only with alerts), info_log(all packets, if turned on) and raw_log(with raw packets, if turned on) and has detailed settings with default_config.yaml or with users config.yaml files and of course flags.
-Also logger has ddos/dos detection,whitelist, Blackwall (blacklist with iptables), blacklist (that just hide ip's which in config file), and of course almost all setting may be turned on/off with flags or with config files.
+Also logger has ddos/dos detection,whitelist, Blackwall (blacklist with iptables), blacklist (that just hide IP's which in config file), and of course almost all setting may be turned on/off with flags or with config files.

 ## installation ways